 "What the fuck happened, Raul?"

-Julian threw the shot-gun on the bed, then walked to the small kitchen and opened the fridge.
-He pulled out a carton of orange juice, then took a bottle of vodka from a top of the refrigerator, poured some on a glass followed by the orange juice.
+Julian threw the shotgun on the bed, then walked to the small kitchen and opened the fridge.
+He pulled out a carton of orange juice, then took a bottle of vodka from the top of the refrigerator, poured some on a glass, followed by the orange juice.
 Julian then leaned next to the window and stared at his neighbor across the patio.
 The morning sun was shining through her gown as she hung the laundry on the clothesline.
 The silhouette of her curvy body grabbed his attention.
-He noticed she was not wearing a bra, her gown was partially wet in the chest area and the cool morning breeze caused her large nipples to poke against the soaked gown.
+He noticed she was not wearing a bra, her gown was partially wet in the chest area, and the cool morning breeze caused her large erect nipples to poke against the soaked gown.

 Julian then replied to Raul.
 "Yeah, I sort of figured things were not right from the start when I got there.
-I don't think El Moreno uses a psychologist, and if he does, counseling isn't working.
-I'm thinking maybe I should make an appointment myself."
+I don't think El Moreno uses a psychiatrist, and if he does, counseling isn't working.
+I think maybe I should make an appointment myself."

 "Vamos pues, this hangover is worse than usual."